Where To Find Spike Lavender Oil

 Another plant is also used to make solvents — Lavandin grosso — this is a hybrid created from true lavender (Lavendulan augustifolia) and spike lavender (Lavendulan latifolia).

-Basically, Lavadin Grosso Oil tends to be much less expensive than Spike Lavender oil put essential has the same performance.
+Basically, Lavadin Grosso Oil tends to be much less expensive than Spike Lavender oil but it performs just as well.

 The Toxicity Of Lavender Spike Oil